kubocd/kubocd-doc/docs/user-guide/160-the-context.md

 ```

 !!! note
-    Since the context is shared among most of all applications, its structure must be carefully designed and well documented.
+    Since the context is often shared across many applications, its structure should be carefully designed and well-documented.

 ---

-## Package modification
+## Modifying the Package

-Our initial `podinfo` package did not account for the context concept.
-Here is an updated version:
+Our initial `podinfo` package did not utilize the context.
+Here is an updated version that does:

 ???+ abstract "podinfo-p02.yaml"